martinqt/GitExtensionsDoc/source/settings.rst

           Show commit text in gray for branches not related to the current branch.

+        .. setting:: Highlight authored revisions

+          Highlight revisions committed by the same author as the selected revision.

+        .. setting:: Color authored revisions

+          Color to highlight authored revisions.

         .. setting:: Color tag

           Color to show tags in.